-In the first instance you should consider discussing the issues informally with the premises licence holder or designated premises supervisor is applicable.
+In the first instance, you should consider discussing the issues informally with the premises licence holder or designated premises supervisor, if applicable.
 In many cases they will not be aware of the problem and this will give them the opportunity to resolve the issues.

-If this does not lead to an improvement then you should contact the council and report the incident.
+If this does not lead to an improvement, you should contact us and report the incident.

 This should include:

 We aim to conclude investigations as quickly as possible; however; the length of time taken to conclude the investigation depends on how much evidence is required.
 You should also be aware that you may be requested to support your case in person at a licensing sub-committee should this be necessary.